ahojszyk/German-Credit-Card-Classification/README.md

 To ensure the dataset was suitable for analysis and modeling, several preprocessing and cleaning steps were undertaken:

 1. **Data Translation:**
    - Translated categorical variables for increased readability.
-For example, values initially represented as `a1`, `a2`, etc., were converted to more descriptive terms such as `yes`, `no`, etc.

 2. **Data Inspection:**
    - **Dataset Size:** Examined the size of the dataset to understand its structure.